Rain is not only drops of water. Its the love of sky for the earth. They never meet each other but sends love this way.

 - Rainwater collection system:

 There’s also the option of installing a rainwater collection system, which contains large tanks and is placed underground.
-During rainfall, the water enters into the collection system, gets filtered, and stored in the tank.
+During rainfall, the water enters the collection system, gets filtered, and stored in the tank.
 And, you can pump the water out during the time of need.

 Protecting the collected rainwater